 If the queues are any indication, Shanghai Street is a hit with regulars.
 Cheap and cheerful, try pork mini buns, boiled vegie dumplings as well as the fried variety with chicken and prawn.
 Mood lighting and an intimate atmosphere at Hutong adds to the anticipation of their most renowned dish – the fragrant, juicy and delicious xiaolongbao.
 The spicy wontons and pan-fried dumplings are not far behind.

-Get the family together for yum cha
+Feast with the family at yum cha

 Some call it dim sum, but we know it as yum cha.
 Verging on a Melbourne obsession, our town proudly holds the Guinness world record for the largest ever yum cha for 750 people, set during the Melbourne Food and Wine Festival in 2013.
 Notable daily lunchtime yum cha destinations include Shark Fin House and Dragon Boat where a dazzling variety of tempting tiny dishes await.